kaonone/POC-polkadai-bridge/README.md

  Ethereum <-> Parity Substrate Blockchain bridge for self transfers of DAI Token (ERC20) to sDAI (ERC20 representation).

 ## You can try it out in our chain:
-1. Make sure you have ethereum and substrate extensions.
+1. Make sure you have ethereum and Substrate extensions.
 Typical choises would be:
   <br>a. `Metamask` (or any other Ethereum extension) and switch it to `Kovan`
   <br>b. `polkadot{.js}`
 2. Go [here](https://polkadai-bridge.akropolis.io/)
 3. Connect with both extensions(two pop-up window should appear)
 4. You will see that your balances from extensions should appear in the page.
-5. Transfer some Kovan test DAI to our substrate-based chain.
+5. Transfer some Kovan test DAI to our Substrate-based chain.
 6. Transfer some DAI from our chain to your Ethereum account.

 Should be pretty obvious from this point.